Great Ways to Approach a Family Session with Maria Rosa Photography

 Tip #3.
 Yearly Portraits

-Dedicating a time every year for a portrait session for your family is one way to love and serve your family well.
+Dedicating a time 1-2 times a year or every other year for a portrait session for your family is one way to love and serve your family well.
 Providing an opportunity and dedicating a time to capture an hour of every year in a loving, special way, revolved only around your family.
 Preserving a piece your lives together together every year is a gift to your family and to yourself.

 Having portraits taken once a year with Maria Pisano Photography - or more especially if your kids are younger - will ensure you won't really miss too many stages of your kids growing and changing!
 They tend to do that so quickly and somehow right before our eyes!